azdim/azdim.github.io/content/blog/git.md

 ```

-For example the configuration below enforaces `all` Markdown rules excluding `MD002`.
+For example the configuration below enforces `all` Markdown rules excluding `MD002`.

 ```ruby
 all